-This mirrors the increase in the sale of goods, reflecting the price movements in the world market during the year which is higher compared to the same period in 2017.
+Mirrors the increase in the sale of goods and reflects the price movements in the world market during the year which is higher compared to the same period in 2017.
 The increase in excise tax rates on petroleum products also contributed to the increment.